miguelrisero/betterpic-web-content/legal/privacy-policy.md

 10.1.1 In case of revealing the Data Breach, CEO of BetterPic shall urgently form the Data Breach Response Team (the **“Response Team”**), which will handle the Data Breach, notify the appropriate persons, and mitigate its risks.

-10.1.2 The Response Team must be а multi-disciplinary group headed by CEO of BetterPic and comprised of the Privacy Manager, privacy laws specialist (whether internal or external), and knowledgeable and skilled information security specialists within BetterPic or outsourcing professionals, if necessary.
+10.1.2 The Response Team must be а multidisciplinary group headed by CEO of BetterPic and comprised of the Privacy Manager, privacy laws specialist (whether internal or external), and knowledgeable and skilled information security specialists within BetterPic or outsourcing professionals, if necessary.
 The team must ensure that all employees and engaged contractors/processors adhere to this Policy and provide an immediate, effective, and skillful response to any suspected/alleged or actual Data Breach affecting BetterPic.

 10.1.3 The potential members of the Response Team must be prepared to respond to а Data Breach.
 The Response Team shall perform all the responsibilities of BetterPic mentioned in this Policy.
 The duties of the Response Team are:
 - to communicate the Data Breach to the competent Supervisory Authority(-ies);